The Journal of Popular Culture

 Online ISSN: 1540-5931

-All contributions to The Journal of Popular Culture will be forwarded to a member of the Editorial Board or other reviewers for comment.
-Manuscripts must not be previously published, nor should they be submitted for publication elsewhere while being reviewed by The Journal of Popular Culture’s Editorial Board or outside readers.
+All contributions to The Journal of Popular Culture will be forwarded to members of the Editorial Board or other reviewers for comment.
+Manuscripts must not be previously published, nor should they be submitted for publication elsewhere while being reviewed by The Journal of Popular Culture’s Editorial Board or outside reviewers.

-Essays should range between fifteen and twenty-five pages of double-spaced text in 12 pt Times New Roman font, including all images, endnotes and Works Cited pages.
+Essays should range between fifteen and twenty-five pages of double-spaced text in 12 pt Times New Roman font, including all endnotes and Works Cited pages.
+Please note that the fifteen page minimum should be fifteen pages of written article material.
+Less than fifteen pages of written material will be rejected and the author asked to develop the article further.
 Essays should also be written in clear US English in the active voice and third person, in a style accessible to the broadest possible audience.
 Authors should be sensitive to the social implications of language and choose wording free of discriminatory or sexist overtones.

 For documentation, The Journal of Popular Culture follows the Modern Language Association style, as articulated by Joseph Gibaldi and Walter S. Achtert in the paperback MLA Handbook for Writers of Research Papers (New York: MLA), and in The MLA Style Manual (New York: MLA).
 The most current editions of both guides will be the requested editions for use.
 This style calls for a Works Cited list, with parenthetical author/page references in the text.
 This approach reduces the number of notes, which provide further references or explanation.